 Be flexible about your destination.
 If you have three countries on your “must-see” list, be open about which one you’ll hit up next, instead of locking yourself into a specific destination.
 This will allow you to find the best deal overall, as opposed to the best deal for this place at this time of the year (which may not even really be that good of a deal).

 Be flexible about the season you travel.
 The single biggest piece of advice I have for fellow budget travelers is to travel during the shoulder season.
 Jeff and I typically travel one week prior to, or one week after, peak tourist season in whatever country we’re visiting.
 Not only does this save hundreds of dollars (yes, hundreds!), you don’t have to deal with suffocating crowds, long lines, and difficulties booking hotels and excursions.
 Sure, you may have some off-weather days, but I can honestly say that only once in my wanderlust career has my planned itinerary ever been thwarted by shoulder season weather.
 The closer you can get to peak season without actually traveling in it, the better your odds of having a smooth itinerary with great savings.

 Be flexible about the week you travel.
-Many travel sites, like Orbitz, Kayak, and WOW air, allow you to compare flight pricing three days before and after a specific date.
+Many travel sites, like Orbitz and Kayak allow you to compare flight pricing three days before and after a specific date.
 Kayak even lets you select flexible weekends or months.
 This little tool can get you the cheapest week(s) of travel to your destination in any given timeframe.
 You may have to click around; these features are often hidden in Advanced Search Options links.